mrmeener/BookMarks/BOOKMARK_IMPORT_GUIDE.md

 # BookMark Manager - Import Guide

-This guide explains how to import bookmarks from your browser into the BookMark Manager application.
+This guide explains how to import bookmarks from your browser into the BookMark Manager application, which supports both web bookmarks and desktop applications.

 ## Quick Start